Jawahar Navodaya Vidyalaya: Three-language formula

 To facilitate migration every JNV student learns three languages in class VI to Class IX.
 These languages are grouped into A Level, B-I Level and B-II Level.
 The pattern followed in different categories of states is as shown in the table below.
 However, CBSE mandates for children to study two languages only.
 Therefore, students of each category of states appear for A Level and B-I level languages at CBSE examinations.

 Board results

 JNVs has consistently produced the best results in CBSE board examinations over the years.
 In 2015–16 results, JNVs had a pass percentage of, 98.87% in Class X board exams and 96.73% in Class XII board exams.
 The pass percentage for JNVs has been higher than independent private schools, government schools and even Kendriya Vidyalayas.
 Quality of performance in the Board examinations has been exemplary with an average score of about 75% in Grade 12th and 78% in class 10th, with more than 89% of students scoring First Division scores, in the Board Examinations 2019.

 Science promotion activities

-Navodaya Vidyalaya Samiti provides various experiences leading to science promotion and motivation to students to select STEM as their career.
+Navodaya Vidyalaya Samiti provides various experiences aimed at promoting science and motivating students to choose STEM (Science, Technology, Engineering, and Mathematics) as their career.
 Various activities under this include: